Titos23/myubuntu/README.md

 # My Ubuntu

-With this application, you can save the custumer's name, and several information about the tickets we sold.
-These informations are stored locally on the device and on a database online.
+With this application, you can save the custumer's name, and several information about the tickets we sell.
+These informations are stored locally on the device and on Firestore online database.
 For that to be achieved, the app requires internet connection to work conveniently

 ## Screenshots